Recommendations for First-Years

 We encourage First-Year students considering a major in Environmental Science, Environment and Sustainability, or Environmental Biology, to take a look at the relevant Suggested Four Year Program Worksheets, keeping in mind that these are samples used for planning.
 Students should select courses and the semesters they are taken in consultation with their Academic Adviser or an Environmental Science instructor in order to create a plan that best suits them and to be prepared to retool and modify their plan as they go.

-Please see courses listed for major requirements in Environmental Science major and minor, and Environment and Sustainability, Environmental Policy (for Classes of 2018 and 2019) and Environmental Biology majors.
+Please see courses listed for major requirements in Environmental Science major and minor, and Environment and Sustainability, and Environmental Biology majors.
 Note that AP credit can not be used to fulfill a major or minor requirement.
 For information on credit for requirements and courses not listed below or as part of major or minor requirements, please consult your adviser or the departmental chair.

 Distribtution requirements at Barnard have transitioned from Nine Ways of Knowing (for students who entered prior to Fall 2016) and Foundations for all students entering since Fall 2016.